 Can foster parents adopt their foster children?

 Yes.
 Foster parents are generally given priority when a foster child’s plan becomes adoption since the child has usually already bonded to the foster family.
 Foster parents should let the child’s Caseworker know if they would be interested in adopting a child in their home.

 Are there babies available for adoption through the Department of Family Services?

 Children waiting for adoption are typically school age.
-Their foster parents typically adopt children ages 0-5 years old if they become available for adoption.

 What kinds of appointments should I expect with my foster child and how often?

 Foster children usually have many appointments when entering foster care.
 These could be medical, educational, counseling appointments, as well as visits with their birth parents.
 Foster parents are required to provide transportation and participate in these appointments.
 If a foster parent is unable to do this, they need to identify a suitable person approved by DFS in their place.

 Who can baby sit foster children?
 Are daycare services available to Foster Parents?

 Foster children can be babysat by other licensed foster families or by individuals approved by the child’s DFS Caseworker.
 Daycare assistance is available through Urban League to foster parents on a sliding scale during typical business/work hours.
 Foster parents must apply for this service once a child is placed in their home.

 Does the state provide any assistance to families who adopt children with special needs?